Abdelrahmangemy/seamLabs-task/README.md

-second is CountRange that implement point 1 in part one third is indexOfString that implement point 2 of part 1 fourth is UserController that implement part 2 and foulder Auth contain two controller one for register and another for login I also update the user model and its migration also added the routes needed into api.php
+second is CountRange that implement point 1 in part one third is indexOfString that implement point 2 of part 1 fourth is UserController that implement part 2 and foulder Auth contain two controller one for register and another for login I also updated the user model and its migration also added the routes needed into api.php